1. FSV Mainz 05: Stadium

-The club currently plays its home matches at Mewa Arena, a new stadium opened in 2011 with a capacity of 34,034.
+The club plays its home matches at Mewa Arena, a new stadium opened in 2011 with a capacity of 33,305.
 The first event held at the new arena was the LIGA total!
 Cup 2011, which took place from 19 July through to 20 July 2011, with the other participants being Bayern Munich, Borussia Dortmund and Hamburger SV.

 Die Nullfünfer previously played at the Bruchwegstadion, built in 1928, and modified several times over the years to hold a crowd of over 20,300 spectators.
 Averaging crowds of about 15,000 while in the 2.
 Bundesliga, the team's hard won recent success had them regularly filling their venue.
-The average home league attendance during the 2015–16 season was 30,324 spectators.
+The average home league attendance during the 2015–16 season in the Mewa Arena was 30,324 spectators.

 Club culture

 Mainz is known for being one of the three foremost carnival cities in Germany, the others being Düsseldorf and Cologne.
 After every Mainzer goal scored at a home match, the "Narrhallamarsch", a famous German carnival tune, is played.

+On 27 October 2023, Mainz sacked footballer Anwar El Ghazi after a social media post where called for an end to the post-October 7 Israeli offensive in Gaza.
+El Ghazi was accused of antisemitism by Mainz after his comments where he condemned "apartheid" and "genocide" in Gaza.
+In November 2023, Mainz Labour Court found Mainz guilty of wrongful dismissal and the club was ordered to honour Anwar El Ghazi's contract in full, including salary, contract extension, and bonuses.

 Reserve team

-The club's reserve team, 1.
-FSV Mainz 05 II, has also, with the rise of the senior side to Bundesliga level, risen through the ranks.
+The club's reserve team, Mainz 05 II, has also, with the rise of the senior side to Bundesliga level, risen through the ranks.
 The team first reached Oberliga level in 1999, followed by promotion to the Regionalliga in 2003.
 After playing there for two seasons, the team dropped to the Oberliga once more.
 In 2008, it won promotion to the Regionalliga West again and when this league was reduced in size in 2012, it entered the new Regionalliga Südwest.
 A third-place finish in this league in 2014 allowed the team to enter the promotion round to the 3.
 Liga, where it was successful against the Regionalliga Nordost champions and played at this level in 2014–15.